valerieniloinsigh31/FitForWork_v1/README.md

 -I set Heroku up for automatic deployment so it would be linked to the repositary and everything would also be transferred to Heroku once aditional codes were added or if database models were created/deleted and migrations were made.
 I ensured to check the build logs on heroku each time I migrated code or committed code to ensure everything wa supdated correctly.

-Click Here to retrieve pictures for some of the buttons and more detailed explanations of the above process.

 <b>Checklist for PP5</b>
-<p>Please see below how the criteria checklist included on the LMS for PP5 has been considered.
+<p>Please see below how the criteria checklist included on the LMS for PP5 has been considered.</p>

 -External html links tagged as non-rel for SEO purposes: Numerous links to external resources found on the founder page.
 -CRUD: Admin or general user.
 CRUD functionality fully enabled for admin user logged in.
+Can edit, delete or add plans to the website, enabling full crud functionality.

 <b>Login details for admin: </b>
-login name: Valerie
+<p>login name: Valerie</p>
-login password: Lauragym1!
+<p>login password: Lauragym1!</p>
-Can edit, delete or add plans to the website, enabling full crud functionality.

 -With regard to ensuring Authentication was operable-the Django allauths were used.
 Log in/log out and registration functionalities fully enabled.